-- Suburban areas include law enforcement agencies in cities with less than 50,000 inhabitants and county law enforcement agencies that are within a Metropolitan Statistical Area. - Suburban areas exclude all metropolitan agencies associated with a principal city.
-The agencies associated with suburban areas also appear in other groups within this table. - The UCR Program does not have sufficient data to publish arson offenses in this table.
+- Nonsuburban cities include law enforcement agencies in cities with less than 50,000 in population that are not associated with an MSA. - The UCR Program does not have sufficient data to publish arson offenses in this table.
 Information about arson can be found in Arson Tables 1 and 2.